 Tender Touch highlights a farming technique not commonly seen.
 The cattle in the Barham’s Ozark Beef program receive a steady diet of sweet potatoes, in addition to the more commonly used grain and improved pasture.
 The film also showcases the unique relationship between Charlie and Ed, who started their family business after Ed introduced the idea of creating a farm-to-table business model.

 Linck said, “Being able to work with Charlie on a daily basis is special for me.
-I get to witness his love for cattle farming and his consistent work ethic.
+I get to witness his love for cattle ranching and his consistent work ethic.
 I also value that Charlie is producing a product that brings friends and families together around the dinner table for memorable experiences.”

 We hope you enjoy the documentary!
 Feel free to reach out to us with any questions you may have.